treeverse/lakeFS/docs/deploy/onprem.md

 To install lakeFS with Helm:

-1. Copy the Helm values file relevant for Azure Blob:
+1. Copy the Helm values file relevant for S3-Compatible storage (MinIO in this example):

    ```yaml
    secrets: